michaelneuder/optimistic-relay-documentation/towards-epbs.md

 MEV is constantly being produced and extracted, rational builders are incentivized to colocate with relays, form trusted connections to relays, or even run their own relay infrastructure in order to minimize (down to $\mu s$ or $ns$) the time between when they build a block and when that header is part of the auction.
-We believe that by removing as much much latency as possible from the pipeline, we can maintain a competitive and open builder ecosystem, while working to phase out relays all together.
+We believe that by simplifying the pipeline, we can maintain a competitive and open builder ecosystem, while working to phase out relays all together.

 ## Block production today